mcustiel/go-graph/README.md

 # go-graph
-Implements a general graph data structure in Go
+Implements a general graph ADT in Go

 This project is part of my "learn go" projects